greenpeace/gpes-test-visualisations/README.md

 I suggest a simple workflow with Jekyll, Git and Github.

-### Install Jekyll
+### Install Jekyll and Git.
+Signup to Github.

-Jekyll is a static site generator that uses [Liquid](https://shopify.github.io/liquid/) template language (similar to [Twig](https://twig.symfony.com/), used in many of our sites).
+**Jekyll** is a static site generator that uses [Liquid](https://shopify.github.io/liquid/) template language (similar to [Twig](https://twig.symfony.com/), used in many of our sites).
 In this repository I use Jekyll test my html, css, javascript and svg in many site templates.
 [Install Jekyll](https://jekyllrb.com/).

+**Git** is the most popular version control system to track changes in computer files and develop software.
+If you are a beginner with Git, should install [Github desktop](https://desktop.github.com/).
+It's free and easy to use with your Github account.
+In Github desktop add your project as a local repository.

+**Github** is a git hosting service that provides free web hosting for small sites, deployed with Git and Jekyll.
+You should create a free [Github account](https://github.com/join) to collaborate with others.

 ### Develop interactive pieces and test them in many sites

 First **[download a zip file with this tool](https://github.com/greenpeace/gpes-test-visualisations/archive/master.zip)** and unzip it.
 Now rename your new `gpes-test-visualisations-master` folder to the name of your project.

 It's recommended that you **start** your own local **git repository** to track changes in your project files.
-If you are a beginner in Git, you can try [Github desktop](https://desktop.github.com/).
-It's free and easy to use with your free [Github account](https://github.com/join).
-In Github desktop add your project as a local repository.

 **To develop an html interactive**, please modify the html, css and js files in the `_includes/media-1/` or `_includes/media-2/`folders.
 Jekyll will insert them in the test templates so you have an approximate preview how it will look like in each template.